platformsh/platformsh-docs/docs/src/configuration/services/mysql/_index.md

 The result is the complete [information for all relationships](#relationship-reference) with an additional `url` property.
 Use the `url` property as your connection.
-Note that it can change if you modify the relationship or add additional databases.
+Note that `url` can change if you modify the relationship or add additional databases.
 So always check it each time your app starts.

 You can also see a guide on how to [convert the `PLATFORM_RELATIONSHIPS` environment variable to a different form](https://community.platform.sh/t/convert-platform-relationships-to-database-url/841).